brunoasm/rad_palm_weevil/README.md

 ## file_conversion

-Scripts used to convert ipyrad output files to nexus and genpop formats, used in analysis for initial species delimitation
+Custom python scripts used to convert ipyrad output files to nexus and genpop formats, used in analysis for initial species delimitation

 ## delimiting species

-Scripts used in initial delimitation of cryptic weevil species
+Scripts used in initial delimitation of cryptic weevil species and plot PCA results.

 ## ANGSD_weevils and ANGSD_plants